koral--/android-gif-drawable/README.md

 This is very experimental alpha version.

 TODO:

++ support input from  inputstream, assets and resources
-add support for input other than files fix memory allocation issues
++ fix memory allocation issues